Design Lab Exhibit, Santa Fe, New Mexico, 2012

 Location: Austin, Texas

-Multi-Firm Design Team: Matt Fajkus, AIA, Uli Dangel, Tamie Glass; Hsu Office of Architecture
+Multi-Firm Design Team: Matt Fajkus, Uli Dangel, Tamie Glass, Hsu Office of Architecture

 Phase: Completion 2013